List of missionaries to Hawaii

 This is a list of missionaries to Hawaii.
 Before European exploration, the Hawaiian religion was brought from Tahiti by Paʻao according to oral tradition.
 Notable missionaries with written records below are generally Christian.

 Protestant

 American Board of Commissioners for Foreign Missions

 Several groups were sent from the American Board of Commissioners for Foreign Missions.

-First company

 The first ABCFM company arrived on March 30, 1820, on the Thaddeus from Boston: